-Broadly stated, the objectives of our executive compensation program for our named executive officers, whose names appear in the Summary Compensation Table on page 34, are to attract, retain and motivate key executives with skills necessary to assure our long-term success.
+The objectives of our executive compensation program, as applicable to our named executive officers, whose names appear in the Summary Compensation Table on page 35, are to attract, retain and motivate key executives with the skills necessary to assure our long-term success.
 The purposes of the key components of the program are:

-- to reward our named executive officers' expertise and experience; - to reward our named executive officers' performance that drives achievement of our short-term and longterm goals by providing a strong link between pay and performance; and - to align our named executive officers' compensation with the interests of our stockholders.
+- to reward our named executive officers' expertise and experience; - to reward our named executive officers' performance that drives achievement of our short-term and long-term goals by providing a strong link between pay and performance; and - to align our named executive officers' compensation with the interests of our stockholders.

-The executive compensation program uses various compensation elements that are geared to both our shortterm and long-term performance.
+The executive compensation program uses various compensation elements that are designed to incentivize the achievement of both our short-term and long-term performance.
 In designing our executive compensation program, we have applied the following principles:

 - compensation should reinforce our business strategy and long-term stockholder value creation; - a significant portion of named executive officer total compensation should be at risk and tied to the achievement of our financial objectives while considering the achievement of the named executive officer's annual individual goals and objectives.
 When we exceed our financial objectives for the relevant performance period, we reward our named executive officers with incentive awards greater than their respective targeted incentive awards based on financial performance.
 When our financial performance does not meet the established financial objectives, our named executive officers receive either no incentive awards based on this criteria or incentive awards that are less than their targeted incentive awards.
-The Compensation Committee sets the objectives for a particular performance period; - incentive compensation should reflect both our short-term and long-term financial performance; - incentives should align the interests of our stockholders and named executive officers by paying a meaningful portion of incentive awards in equity; - incentive awards should serve as a recruitment and retention device so that named executive officers are motivated to join and stay with us; and - incentive-based compensation paid to a named executive officer should generally be subject to recoupment by the Company if the Company is required to prepare an accounting restatement of a financial statement and, during the three-year fiscal period preceding the restatement date, the incentive based compensation paid to the named executive officer is in excess of what would have been paid to him or her under the accounting restatement (the "Recoupment Policy," which, as noted above, will be revised to address the recovery of erroneously-awarded incentive compensation in compliance with the requirements of final SEC rules and applicable New York Stock Exchange listing standards).
+The Compensation Committee sets the objectives for a particular performance period; - incentive compensation should reflect both our short-term and long-term financial performance; - incentive awards should be designed to align the interests of our stockholders and named executive officers by having a meaningful portion of such awards be delivered in equity; and - incentive awards should serve as a recruitment and retention device so that named executive officers are motivated to join and stay with us.